 First, both destinations offer dramatic fjords, glaciers, mountain ranges, and tundra landscapes.
 Of course, another similarity is the chance to see arctic wildlife in its natural habitats, such as reindeer (caribou), elk, the arctic fox, and polar bears.
 Likewise, Alaska and Norway are two popular destinations for dog sledding.

-Last, don’t forget that each feature opportunities for alpine skiing, a fondness for fresh salmon, and a high probability to experience the magnificence of the Northern Lights phenomenon.
+Last, don’t forget that each features opportunities for alpine skiing, a fondness for fresh salmon, and a high probability of experiencing the magnificence of the Northern Lights phenomenon.

 Book Now: Inn at Creek Street